Ex-US Olympic swimming coach's home raided following allegations of sexual abuse, explicit photography

 “That their parents, mentors, and guardians are better able to spot the signs of grooming and realize its tragic consequences before it's too late,” she added.

 Hutchison, who was an assistant coach on the 2008 U.S. Olympic team, didn't immediately respond to an email from the Associated Press seeking comment Wednesday.
-He is currently listed as the CEO of King Aquatics, which did not respond to a request for comment from Fox News at the time of publication of this article.
+He is currently listed as the CEO of King Aquatic Club.

-“We are especially committed to sharing the values of our sport with young people who may discover that swimming is an activity they can enjoy for their entire life,” reads a description of the swimming club on its website.
+“Last night’s news broke our collective hearts," Michael Brooks, head coach at King Aquatic Club, told Fox News.
+"Ariana Kukors is part of the King Aquatic family and we only want the best for her.
+Our staff is meeting to review this devastating news.
+Sean Hutchison is an executive with King but has had no direct interaction with our swimmers for a very long time."

 In a search warrant affidavit, a Homeland Security Investigations special agent said investigators responded to claims that Hutchison took sexually explicit photos of Kukors more than a decade ago.
 Hutchison was a U.S. Olympic swimming coach in California at the time, a position from which he resigned in 2010 amid speculation that he was romantically involved with Kukors, which he was later cleared of, according to the OC Register.